 Can you now see the clear difference between the initial want and the true purpose at the end?
 In this example, you thought you wanted more money; but in reality, what you truly want is for your family to be happy.
 While making more money and getting a big house could do that, how you treat your family and the time you spend with them are key elements too.

-Set SMART goals and start accomplishing significant personal goals with personal accountability – without limiting beliefs.
+Setting SMART goals and start accomplishing significant personal goals with personal accountability – without limiting beliefs.

 - Specific – What is the direction and meaning of the goal I’m pursuing?

 - Measurable – Will the goal be able to be measured?

 Example: Every week I will weigh in and measure my progress.

 Example: I have spare time and money to devote to losing weight.

 - Relevant – Does the goal align with my inner self?

 Example: Yes, I want to look good during the summer.

 - Time-Bound – When will the goal need to be met?